 “Would you like and share my post?
 Would you go to amazon and leave my book a review?”

-The person receiving the request, often out of obligation, and to avoid not-being-liked (another fundamental human need) does just that giving impressions of value based on smoke and mirrors - and less on the quality of the content.
+The person receiving the request, often out of obligation, and to avoid not-being-liked (another fundamental human need) does just that, giving impressions of value based on smoke and mirrors - and less on the quality of the content.

 I reckon #UnAdvertising will be a trend that explodes into the scene over the next 3 years.

-And no - I am not saying all likes, follows and shares are virtue signalling - or that increased numbers online don’t aid the reach and visibility of your content - I’m just saying that if it’s not adding to your pipeline or business development efforts, then it’s worth revisiting our KPIs and innovating how we go about them so we get the returns our business, and our genius, deserves.
+And no - I am not saying all likes, follows and shares are virtue signaling - or that increased numbers online don’t aid the reach and visibility of your content - I’m just saying that if it’s not adding to your pipeline or business development efforts, then it’s worth revisiting our KPIs and innovating how we go about them so we get the returns our business, and our genius, deserves.